jrop/deploy/README.md

 }
 ```

-Then run:
+Then you may run `deploy` in the same directory as this `package.json` file.

 ```
-deploy
+$ deploy
 ```

 (This runs in interactive mode, and prompts for various options)

-Or run:
+Or, to run in non-interactive mode:

 ```
-deploy --alias host-1
+$ deploy --alias host-1
 ```

 If you do not wish to be prompted for confirmation, add the `--no-confirm` flag.